aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 Q: When did it air?

 A: It aired Monday.
 It aired in ten days.
 Shot it on a Friday and aired it on a Monday.
 Ten days later.
 That quick.
 I was surprised.
 They did let me, they did keep in the part about milk.
 They said, well, you know, milk is dangerous.
-Salmon oil is a bacteria.
+Salmonella is a bacteria.
 And I said, well, at UC Davis a couple of years ago, they spiked the raw milk with five bacteria that are believed to contaminate raw milk.
 And they found that because the lactic acid was raw in the raw milk, that the bacteria wouldn't grow.
 But when they spiked the same bacteria into pasteurized milk, it grew in a flash.
 So I said, it's dangerous in pasteurized milk.
 Nobody had any comments about anything that I said beyond that.
 Except, no, raw meat is dangerous.
 And that's all they could retort.
 Or the one fellow, Dr. Stork.
 At least it got on the air.
 And they let me say some viable things that they allowed to stay in.
 When I shut them up, about the 25,000 people that I observed, and he just mouth dropped, I went into a whole five minute, or four or five minutes, talking with the audience.
 So they would understand how the bacteria works, how you've got digestive juices which fractionates your food molecules, into smaller particles so that the bacteria can eat.
 And that's how we thrive.
 If we don't have good bacteria, we don't have good digestion.
 So the bacteria's waste product, or produce, their byproduct, is our food.
 That's how we feed ourselves.
 So, I mean, nobody knew that's how it worked.
 What did they think the intestinal bacteria was all about?

 Q: So the audience reception was okay?